Sandra Halling, The Data Mavens founder and principal consultant.

 From there, the architecture emerges naturally.

-Tools follow the logic — not the other way around.
+The bottom line is that tools follow the logic — not the other way around.

 This approach reduces risk, prevents rework, and makes adoption easier because the system reflects your real operational reality.
 Clarity before strategy.
 Strategy before building.
 People before process and tech.

-Because going alone is a fool's errand.
+Last but not least — going alone is a fool's errand.